 - 2. Pregnancy, Parental, Family Medical, Critical Illness, Child Death, Domestic or Sexual Violence, Crime Related Child Disappearance (minor child) Leaves are granted in accordance with the current provisions of the Employment Standards Act. - 3.
 Employee Sick leave is intended for the use of full-time employees when unable to attend work because of illness.
 The conditions that apply to the sick leave credits are: - a.
-Covers scheduled procedures and surgery but medical appointments do not qualify.
+An employee may use sick credits for scheduled procedures and medical appointments and for the purpose of attending procedures or medical appointments of someone the employee is a primary caregiver to.

 - b.
 Employees are not eligible for paid sick leave when on probation.
 Following successful completion of the probationary period, sick leave credits earned during the probationary period will be added to the total of credits available. - c.
 Sick leave credits accumulate in hours and are based on employees contracted hours. - d.
-An employee may use up to 24 hours of accumulated sick credits for the purpose of attending to the illness of someone the employee is a primary caregiver for. - e.
-Sick leave credits are not payable as a cash benefit. - f.
+Sick leave credits are not payable as a cash benefit. - e.
 A medical certificate signed by the employee's doctor may be required for sick leave over three days or for repeated use of sick leave. - 4.
 Bereavement Leave is intended for the purpose of attending a funeral for family members, or of putting in order the deceased's affairs.
 The leave is with pay and all employees are eligible.
 The leave may be granted with the following limits: - a.
 A written request for the leave is received by the employee's supervisor or Executive Director and approved. - b.
 Up to five days may be granted for the death of a spouse, common-law partner, or child, or child of the employee's spouse or common-law partner. - c.
 Up to three days may be granted for the death of a parent, grandparent, brother, sister, brother-in-law, sister-in-law, parent-in-law, son-in-law, daughter-in-law or guardian. - d.
 In special cases, employer discretion can be allowed. - e.
 For other important relationships in which attending a funeral is important to the employee, a half day for funerals that are within a one-hour drive radius or one day for funerals that are in excess of one hour's drive may be granted.
 If the bereavement leave is required while the employee is on their regular day(s) off or on vacation, an equivalent number of days off may be granted and scheduled at a time that is mutually agreed upon with the employee's supervisor. - f.
 Bereavement leave shall be for the scheduled hours the employee would otherwise have worked. - 5.
 Return to Work plan for employees coming back from a health-related leave of absence is important to their successful return.
 The Association recognizes that early intervention in an employee situation usually assists in an earlier return to work.
 It is the Association's "duty to accommodate" and to have provisions in place to prevent discrimination.
 The "duty to accommodate" requires that the Association provide a plan for return to work to the point of "undue hardship."
 Given appropriate accommodations, the Association is not required to accept substandard performance or to create a position that is neither useful nor productive. - 6.
 Employees serving as a Juror or Crown Witness shall receive normal earnings for the lost time spent while serving in either capacity.
 A summons or legal notice for such duty will be provided to the Association.
 Employees will provide proof of hours engaged on Jury Duty or as a Witness.
 Employees must pay monies received for jury duty or crown witness to the Association.